bprinty/vuex-reflect/README.md

 <script src="https://unpkg.com/vuex-reflect/dist/vuex-reflect.min.js"></script>
 ```

+## Documentation

+Documentation for the project can be found [here](http://bprinty.github.io/vuex-reflect).

-## Quickstart
+## Overview

-For full documentation on how to use the plugin, see the (docs)[https://bprinty.github.com/vuex-reflect].
+For full documentation on how to use the plugin, see the (docs)[https://bprinty.github.io/vuex-reflect].
 The sections below will give a brief overview of some of the concepts.

 ### Defining Models